 Students may also suffer a loss of self-esteem because they are seemingly outpaced by their peers who complete classroom written work more quickly (Feder & Majnemer, 2007).

-Universities should help, not hinder, students to benefit from using a computer
+Universities should help, not hinder, students access to type

 Universities differ in their policies towards students and sometimes place the financial burden of word-processing upon a student.
 In many cases, this further inhibits access to university from lower-income students.
 The University of Exeter states that “where a candidate is not able to produce a transcript in person, word-processed transcription will usually be created by a scribe, and should be at the candidate’s own expense.”